FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### Mention the command to check whether you are on the master server or not.
-(Senior)

 ```js
 db.isMaster()